 If you ask around, many people will tell you that to get onto an engineering study programme you need to have had straight As at school.

 That's not true.
 All that will be different is your starting point to a career in engineering.

 For example, at The Sheffield College, we have a Level 1 Engineering course which will introduce you to the basics of Engineering with the aim of progressing you to a Level 2 programme or an Apprenticeship.
 It's the perfect starting point for a career in Engineering.

 Engineering is reliant on creative people!
 Whilst you study and throughout your career, you will be expected to produce new ideas and solutions.
 Depending on your specialism you may spend a lot of time producing engineering drawings or working on computer-aided design software (CAD).

 A lot of people associate engineering with complicated symbols and a lot of maths!
 Although there are elements of this throughout the subject, you will also have the opportunity to study a variety of key engineering principles, including how to produce engineering drawings, computer-aided design (CAD) and materials used within the engineering industry.
 By the time you finish studying you will have developed a wide variety of different skills.

 The engineering sector is a huge employer, both regionally and nationally, so you should be well placed to find a job once you finish studying.
-There are set to be an increase of 300 jobs by 2020 in the Sheffield City Region alone, with almost 16,000 job openings each year.
-Plus, with starting wages at around £10.50 per hour, career prospects in the engineering sector are pretty strong!
+Despite the pandemic, there was an increase last year of 300 jobs in the Sheffield City Region alone.
+Plus, with high-end salaries of approximately £54,000 per year, career prospects in the engineering sector are pretty strong!

 If you think a study programme in Engineering might be the next step for you, why not attend our next Open Day?
 You can find out more here: https://www.sheffcol.ac.uk/open-days.